practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/README.md

 <br/>

-Though, CHICKEN and Bigloo Scheme need libraries installed on the target Linux system, like _libchicken_, _srfi-152_, or _libbigloo_.
+Though, CHICKEN and Bigloo Scheme need libraries installed on the target Linux system, like _libchicken_, _srfi-152_, or _libbigloo_, respectively.

 The Racket Scheme program needs a Racket Scheme installation to be executable.